Rookout/deployment-examples/node-typescript/README.md

 A sample application for using Rookout + Node(TypeScript) .

+If you face any issues, please reach out to mailto:support@rookout.com and let us know.

 __IMPORTANT FOR TYPESCRIPT:__

 * __Rookout need corresponding sourcemaps to work properly.__